notthelewis/showcases/rust/blewis/PROTO.md

 This is a highly efficient encoding.
 Not least of all because it's just one byte but also because the decoding of it is extremely simple to implement and efficient to execute.
 It can be achieved one or two bitwise `AND` operations, implementation dependent.
+Or, we could just use it within a big match or switch-case block.

 ## String

 Strings are just going to be utf-8 encoded byte arrays, with a length prepended in a u16 directly after the meta data.
 This means that the maximum string length is 65535.
-This means that every string that is encoded is N+2 bytes, where N is the number of UTF8 encoded bytes the string contains.
-Of course, this isn't the entropy if we're only encoding tiny strings but the trade off is well worth it, as two bytes is practically zero.
+This means that every string that is encoded is N+2 bytes (exc meta_data), where N is the number of UTF8 encoded bytes the string contains.
+Of course, this isn't good entropy if we're only encoding tiny strings but the trade off is well worth it, as two bytes is practically zero when encoding Hamlet.

 ## Error